vercel/next.js/readme.md

 Then, change your `start` script to `NODE_ENV=production node server.js`.

 #### Disabling file-system routing
-By default, `Next` will serve eacy file in `/pages` under a pathname matching the filename (eg, `/pages/some-file.js` is served at `site.com/some-file`.
+By default, `Next` will serve each file in `/pages` under a pathname matching the filename (eg, `/pages/some-file.js` is served at `site.com/some-file`.

 If your project uses custom routing, this behavior may result in the same content being served from multiple paths, which can present problems with SEO and UX.